lucatume/wp-browser/README.md

 * `configFile` - string or array, def. ` `, the path, or an array of paths, to custom config file(s) relative to the `wpRootFolder` folder, no leading slash needed; this is the place where custom `wp_tests_options` could be set.
 * `pluginsFolder` - string, def. ` `, the relative path to the plugins folder from the `wpRootFolder` if different from the `wp-content/plugins` default one
 * `plugins` - array, def. `['hello.php', 'my-plugin/my-plugin.php']`, a list of plugins that should be loaded before any test case runs and after mu-plugins have been loaded; these should be defined in the `folder/plugin-file.php` format.
-* `activatePlugins` - array, def. `['hello.php', 'my-plugin/my-plugin.php']`, a list of plugins that will be activated before any test case runs and after WordPress is fully loaded and set up; these should be defined in the `folder/plugin-file.php` format.
+* `activatePlugins` - array, def. `['hello.php', 'my-plugin/my-plugin.php']`, a list of plugins that will be activated before any test case runs and after WordPress is fully loaded and set up; these should be defined in the `folder/plugin-file.php` format; when the `multisite` option is set to `true` the plugins will be **network activated** during the installation.
 * `bootstrapActions` - array, def. `['my-first-action', 'my-second-action']`, a list of actions or **static functions** that should be called after before any test case runs, after plugins have been loaded and activated; static functions should be defined in the YAML array format:

     ```yaml